Prathyuusha18/Git-/README.md

-Table of Contents
+# Table of Contents

-1. What is Git?
+<a name = ' What is Git'></a>

- What is Git?
+ ###  1. What is Git?

-Open Source Version Control System
+- Open Source Version Control System

-Tracks changes made to files.
+- Tracks changes made to files.

-Provides checkpoints for code versions.
+- Provides checkpoints for code versions.

-Toggle between different versions of code.
+- Toggle between different versions of code.

-Share and combine changes seamlessly.
+- Share and combine changes seamlessly.

-Facilitates collaboration.
+- Facilitates collaboration.